Click on the links below to skip to your preferred section.

 Debt includes only interest-bearing debt held by non-resident shareholders who, alone or together with affiliates, own shares of the capital stock of the corporation representing 25% or more by votes or fair market value of all shares of the corporation or their affiliates.
 There are special timing rules regarding when the different debt and equity elements are determined.

-Not included as debt are amounts owed to residents of Canada or amounts owed to non-residents who are neither shareholders nor related to shareholders (unless they are part of a “back-to-back” arrangement whereby the non-resident shareholder or related party lends to a third party on the condition that it make an advance to the Canadian corporation).
+Not included as debt are amounts owed to residents of Canada or amounts owed to non-residents who are neither shareholders nor related to shareholders (unless they are part of a “back-to-back” arrangement, including whereby the non-resident shareholder or related party lends to a third party on the condition that it make an advance to the Canadian corporation).
 Also excluded from the definition of debt for this purpose are amounts loaned to the Canadian corporation by arm’s-length entities where the loans are guaranteed by a shareholder.

 The sanction for exceeding the maximum ratio is that interest on the amount of debt in excess of the permitted limit is not allowed as a deduction in computing the Canadian corporation’s income.
 In addition, the excess interest is treated as a dividend for Canadian withholding tax purposes.